pumpap/ap/README.md

-# pumpfun
+# AP
-Tools for pump.fun
+Tools for Advanced Pump

 ## Features
 - List pumpfun tokens which to be complete